mikrono/tModLoaderWiki_kr_ko/Localization.md

 **If you are not using Git or some form of version control, it is recommended that you make a backup of your mod's source code folder before continuing.**

 ## Generate Localization Files on 1.4.3
 To begin, we need to use an older tModLoader to export localization files.
-You'll need to use Steam to switch to the `None` branch. ([Switching between tModLoader versions instructions](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#switch-to-stable-tmodloader-or-to-preview-tmodloader))
+You'll need to use Steam to switch to the `1.4.3-legacy` branch. ([Switching between tModLoader versions instructions](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#switch-to-stable-tmodloader-or-to-preview-tmodloader))

 Once the game is on the right version, open up tModLoader, enable the mod, and visit the `Mod Sources` menu.
 Find your mod in the listing.
 You will find a green arrow that says "Export 1.4.4+ localization files" when hovered, press it.
 ![image](https://user-images.githubusercontent.com/4522492/210681409-a659670d-5908-4e5d-bd45-74c0545f4666.png)